Pete's Walks - Kensworth, Flamstead, Gaddesden Row (page 1 of 2)

 Lane leading to Nirvana

 The lane turned to the left, and then I took a track on the right which soon passed a cottage (named Nirvana on the map).
-I then turned off onto a path that crossed a field (I could see the tracks where someone had been using cross-country skies here) and then followed a hedgerow and the edge of a large wood.
-There were no footprints in the snow to help me as I crossed the next large field uphill to reach another hedge-lined bridleway - so far several other people had walked the paths I'd used, making life much easier.
-Even so, the snow had slowed me down so I realised continuing on to Briden's Camp would have meant probably getting home in the dark (and been a bit too tiring), so instead of turning left off the bridleway to reach Gaddesden Row, I continued along the bridleway past Upper Wood Farm.
+I then turned off left, onto a footpath that crossed a field (I could see the tracks where someone had been using cross-country skies here) and then followed a hedgerow and the edge of a large wood.
+The path turned right at the corner of wood, staying beside the wood.
+At a path junction I turned left - there were no footprints in the snow to help me as I crossed the next large field uphill to reach another hedge-lined bridleway where I turned right- so far several other people had walked the paths I'd used, making life much easier.
+Even so, the snow had slowed me down so I realised continuing on to Briden's Camp would have meant probably getting home in the dark (and been a bit too tiring), so instead of turning left off the bridleway at the next path junction to reach Gaddesden Row, I continued along the bridleway past Upper Wood Farm.

 Footpath between Nirvana and Gaddesden Row